Carotid Artery Disease

 What causes carotid artery disease?

 Atherosclerosis causes most carotid artery disease.
-In this condition, fatty deposits build up along the inner layer of the arteries forming plaque.
-The thickening narrows the arteries and decreases blood flow or completely blocks the flow of blood to the brain.
+In this condition, fatty deposits build up along the lining of the arteries.This is called plaque.
+The plaque narrows the insides of the arteries.This decreases blood flow or fully blocks the flow of blood to the brain.

 Who is at risk for carotid artery disease?